banner image

 Isn't holistic or natural health quackery?

 I had to throw this in here because I live in a community that doesn't seem to appreciate wholesome approaches to health.
 "Quackery" is a term used by some to delegitimize the competition.
 Other common ones, especially since the recent pandemic, are "pseudoscience" and "misinformation."
 I've seen these used by RDs, MDs, RNs, therapists, and laypersons.
 We've seen a lot of reactive and speculative name-calling like this in recent years as political and social issues become more heated.
 As a therapist with a background in sociology, I find it interesting how backwards it all is.
 Natural health is legitimate and science-based as a whole, but I agree that there are some methods people are using that may very well be "quackery."
+But as I humble myself and really look into things, I am often surprised how legitimate some seemingly outrageous claims are.

 It's important to recognize that natural medicine is heavily under-funded compared to mainstream medicine because it's more focused on helping people heal rather than simply making a profit like it's conventional counterparts.
 This lack of funding leads to a perceived lack of research and some people erroneously jump to the conclusion that it proves fallibility.
 But please don't assume that a lack of research proves anything.
 Science is ongoing and will always be incomplete--it's the very nature of research!